 For more information please see Singapore’s employment and labor law details in the CountryPedia.

-According to Harvard Business Review, the Philippines is the world’s second-fastest growing economy, producing more than its fair share of technology startups, a testament to the high-quality talent available in the relatively small country.
+The Philippines is currently the world’s eleventh-fastest growing economy, producing more than its fair share of technology startups, a testament to the high-quality talent available in the relatively small country.

-Employees may work a maximum of eight hours a day or 48 hours a week at their regular rate of pay.
+Work Hours: Employees may work a maximum of eight hours a day or 48 hours a week at their regular rate of pay.
 Employees must receive one rest day per week.
-Overtime hours in excess of eight hours a day but only 5 days a week.
+Health personnel working in hospitals and clinics usually works 8 hours a day but only 5 days a week.
 Night shift workers receive 10% of their regular wage for each hour of work done between 10 pm and 6 am.

 13th Month Salary: A mandator benefit that employers are required to provide their employees is a Thirteenth Month salary.
 Non-managerial employees receive no less than 1/12 of the total basic salary earned by the employee within the calendar year.
-This payment is made to workers no later than December 24th each year.
+This payment is made to employees no later than December 24th each year.

-While each of these countries has its own unique requirements, as well as a rich variety of talent ready and able to take on new employment opportunities.
-If your business is ready to start exploring these and other opportunities for growth and scaling your business, be sure to check out the Papaya Global technology platform and international payroll solutions that makes it possible to scale while minimizing the growing pains.
+Each of these countries has its own unique requirements, as well as a rich variety of talent that is ready and able to take on new employment opportunities.
+If your business is ready to start exploring these or other regions for growth, be sure to check out the Papaya Global technology platform and international payroll solutions – we make it possible to scale while minimizing growing pains.